lfuelling/engineSync/README.md

    - **I have bricked my drive previously with the bugged engineDJ, so my drive was freshly formatted**
    - **I have not tested this tool with an existing library on the drive**
    - **it might not work and will definitely leave duplicate files on the drive if it already contains a library**
+6. Open the tool using alt+open (otherwise the "Open" button will be missing in the warning by macOS)
-6. Follow the instructions in the tool window and wait for the sync to finish
+7. Follow the instructions in the tool window and wait for the sync to finish
    1. Select the "Engine Library Backup" folder
    2. (Optional) select the SoundSwitch project
    3. Select the target drive
    4. Click "Start Sync" and wait
-7. **Properly Eject your drive!**
+8. **Properly Eject your drive!**
-8. Insert your drive into any engineDJ player and enjoy.
+9. Insert your drive into any engineDJ player and enjoy.

 ## Development